PropelAuth/python-chalice-backend-starter/README.md

 ### Using this repo

-Make sure to update `.env` with your project's information.
+Make sure to update `example/app.py` with your project's information.
 Then setup your venv, install, and run:

 ```shell
 python3 -m venv venv